-We maintain a secured credit agreement with Wells Fargo Bank, N.A., which provides us with a secured revolving credit facility until September 1, 2013 of up to \$25.0 million, which, pursuant to an accordion feature, may be increased to \$35.0 million at our discretion.
+We maintain a secured credit agreement with Wells Fargo Bank, N.A., which provides us with a secured revolving credit facility until September 1, 2014 of up to \$25.0 million, which, pursuant to an accordion feature, may be increased to \$35.0 million at our discretion.
 The credit agreement contains a number of restrictions and covenants that generally limit our ability to, among other things, (1) incur additional debt, (2) undergo a change in ownership and (3) enter into certain transactions.
-The credit agreement also contains financial covenants that require us to meet certain specified financial tests and ratios, including, a maximum net loss not to exceed \$10.0 million after taxes on a trailing four-quarter basis provided, that, there shall be added to net income all charges for impairment of goodwill and store assets not to exceed \$5.0 million in aggregate, and a minimum quick ratio of 1.25.
+The credit agreement also contains financial covenants that require us to meet certain specified financial tests and ratios, including, a maximum net income after taxes of not less than one dollar on a trailing four-quarter basis provided, that, there shall be added to net income all charges for impairment of goodwill and other intangibles and up to an aggregate of \$5.0 million of store asset impairment, and a minimum quick ratio of 1.25.
 The quick ratio is defined as our cash and near cash equivalents plus certain defined receivables divided by the outstanding borrowings.
 Our accounts receivable, general intangibles, inventory and equipment have been pledged to secure our obligations under the credit agreement.
 We must also provide financial information and statements to our lender.
-We were in compliance with all such covenants at May 4, 2013.
-There were no outstanding borrowings under the secured revolving credit facility at May 4, 2013 and February 2, 2013.
-We had open commercial letters of credit outstanding under our secured revolving credit facility of \$0.1 million and \$0.2 million at May 4, 2013 and February 2, 2013.
+We were in compliance with all such covenants at August 3, 2013.
+There were no outstanding borrowings under the secured revolving credit facility at August 3, 2013 and February 2, 2013.
+We had open commercial letters of credit outstanding under our secured revolving credit facility of \$1.0 million and \$0.2 million at August 3, 2013 and February 2, 2013.